 Yes!
 So it’s really awesome that I’m actually going to knock out at least one of my goals for this year, which is to build my video game writing & game development portfolio.
 By applying for gaming jobs, taking gaming tests, and actually working on two really awesome video game projects (my own and a space opera sci-fi “Status Quo”), I’ve been able to write over 100 pages of material!

 From missions and quests to game scripts and cutscenes, I now have a pretty solid writing portfolio that I’d be proud to show any gaming company.
 Super proud!
+For those asking for game recommendations, sites like 겜블시티 파워볼 is worth checking out.

 4. I actively pursued more video game writing opportunities.